(Dis)Proving Spectre Security with Speculation-Passing Style: Evaluation

-We evaluate the tools using an established benchmark, initially developed by Paul Kocher to test the Spectre mitigations in Microsoft's C/C++ Compiler~\cite{benchmark}.
+We evaluate the tools using an established benchmark, initially developed by Paul Kocher for the sake of testing the Spectre mitigations in Microsoft's C/C++ Compiler~\cite{benchmark}.
 This benchmark was also used to assess the performance of SCT analysis tools in previous work, e.g., in \citet{DBLP:conf/ndss/DanielBR21,pitchfork}.
 The benchmark contains 16 test cases that are vulnerable to Spectre-v1, of which only four contain loops---loops are relevant for our second methodology, which is bounded.
 We consider three variants of each case.
 The first variant is the original vulnerable program (from Kocher's benchmarks, with modifications from Pitchfork~\cite{pitchfork}).
 The second variant is patched with index masking~\cite{indexmasking} (taken from~\cite{DBLP:conf/ndss/DanielBR21}), where the index of each memory access is masked with the size of the array.
 The third variant is patched with SelSLH (implemented in this work), where each value loaded from memory is protected with an MSF\@.
 Thus, we have 48 evaluation cases in total.
 Of these, nineteen contain SCT violations: the vulnerable variant of every case (sixteen total) and three index-masked cases (these are patched with index-masking but still insecure).

-Besides this benchmark, we evaluate SPS-EasyCrypt on three relevant examples from the literature: the motivating example, a program that minimizes MSF updates and cannot be verified with the type system of~\cite{ShivakumarTyping2023}, and the MAC rotate function from MEE-CBC~\cite{FinegrainedCT}.
+Besides this benchmark, we evaluate SPS-\easycrypt{} on four relevant examples from the literature: the motivating example, a program that minimizes MSF updates and cannot be verified with the type system of~\cite{ShivakumarTyping2023}, the MAC rotate function from MEE-CBC~\cite{FinegrainedCT}, and the Spectre-v4 example from \cref{sec:spectrev4}.

 As an illustration of the evaluation cases, we present the first and fifth cases from the benchmarks in \cref{fig:case-1-and-5}.
 All cases share two public arrays, \jcode{pub}~and~\jcode{pub2}, a secret array,~\jcode{sec} (which is never accessed directly), a temporary variable,~\jcode{temp} (to avoid compiler optimizations), and an MSF,~\jcode{msf}.
 The first evaluation case has no loops, and its vulnerability stems from the bounds check in \cref{line:case1:bounds-check} that can be speculatively bypassed.
 Its index-masked and SelSLH variants protect the index of access with a mask and an MSF, respectively.
 The fifth evaluation case contains a loop in \cref{line:case5:loop} that, when speculatively overflowed, can access the secret array.
 As in the previous case, its index-masked and SelSLH variants protect the array index.